emilianavt/VSeeFaceManual/README.md

 New languages should automatically appear in the language selection menu in VSeeFace, so you can check how your translation looks inside the program.
 Note that a JSON syntax error might lead to your whole file not loading correctly.
 In this case, you may be able to find the position of the error, by looking into the `Player.log`, which can be found by using the button all the way at the bottom of the general settings.

 Generally, your translation has to be enclosed by doublequotes `"like this"`.
 If double quotes occur in your text, put a \ in front, for example `"like \"this\""`.
 Line breaks can be written as `\n`.

+Translations are coordinated on GitHub in the [VSeeFaceTranslations](https://github.com/emilianavt/VSeeFaceTranslations) repository.

 ### Running on Linux and maybe Mac